chem454/chem454.github.io/docs/lab-1/lab-1-procedure.md

     ![A screenshot showing the proper way to set the integration time to achieve a signal of 0.8]({{site.url}}/assets/images/lab-2/integration-settings.png)

+## Standardize

-1. Run your blank (in triplicate), standards (low to high), sample (in triplicate), and QC.
+1. Run your blank (in triplicate), standards (low to high), and QC.
 Rinse the cuvette with DI between each sample.
 For each measurement:

+   <div class = "tip">When running your standards, always work from low concentration to high concentration to avoid carryover.</div>

     1. Click **Collect**.
     1. Use the cursor to find the fluorescence intensity at your $\lambda_{max}$ and record the sample name, concentration, and intensity (signal) value in your lab notebook.
 For samples of unknown concentration you can enter `missing` as the concentration.
     1. Press **Stop**.
     1. Repeat for each measurement.
-    1. When you are finished you should have spectra that look like the image below and should have a data table in your notebook that looks like the one below.
+    1. When you are finished you should have spectra that look like the image below and should have a data table in your notebook that looks like the one below (you will not have values for the sample signal yet, though).

-   <div class = "tip">When running your standards, always work from low concentration to high concentration to avoid carryover.</div>
+    1. Calculate the $R^2$ for your standard curve and check your QC (see the data processing section).
+If the $R^2$ is less than 0.9990 you must redo your standards and/or measurements using better lab practice.
+If your QC is not within $\pm$ 10% of the expected concentration you must determine the source of error and eliminate it.

    **What you should have in Spectral Analysis**

    ![A screenshot showing what the final data set should look like in Spectral Analysis]({{site.url}}/assets/images/lab-2/final-spectra.png)

    **What you should have in Pluto**

    ![A screenshot showing what the final data set should look like in Pluto]({{site.url}}/assets/images/lab-2/data-table-format.png)

+## Analyze Samples

+1. Place samples in your cuvette undiluted and collect the fluorescence value.
+Measure the sample at least 3 separate times.

+# Export Data

 1. When you are done, click the **Untitled** box in the top left corner and choose **Export > .CSV**.
 Repeat the process but choose **Save As** to the raw data as a .smbl file that you can open in Spectral Analysis later.